 | Public candidate pass rate | Not found in reviewed official page text | Do not publish a percentage. |

-This is enough to make a better plan than a fake rate.
+This is enough to make a better plan than an unverified rate.
 The exam domains tell you what to lab.
 The duration tells you how to pace.
 The price tells you the downside of scheduling too early.
-The official prep options tell you where Cisco wants candidates to start.
+The official prep options show which Cisco-provided preparation resources are available.

 Pass-rate claim ledger